Using an employer of record in Mexico

 • Reference check

-Depending on the role, you can also perform a:
+Depending on the role, you may also perform a:

 • Working with children check